TRITIUM-CYBER-DEFENCE/CYBERDECK/README.md

 # Tritium Cyber Defence © 2023
 ![image](https://avatars.githubusercontent.com/u/120298024?v=4)

-This software comes with absolutely no warranty or liability
+This software comes with absolutely no warranty or liability!

+Dont run the LCD driver script for anything other than the screen!

 # CYBERDECK MK-1.0

+Introducing the ultimate tool for all your Phase 1 recon and OSINT needs - the CYBERDECK MK1.0!
+But what exactly is it, you ask?
-What happens when you mix some, redbull, a little fireball whiskey, a bunch of copper, silicone and sheer will?
+Well, picture this: you mix some Red Bull, a little Fireball whiskey, a bunch of copper, silicone, and sheer will, and what do you get?
+You guessed it - the CYBERDECK MK1.0!
-Why of course its the CYBERDECK MK1.0 !!

-This repo contains files and programs to build your own cyberdeck, im using these scripts for ease of use on my pi400 cyberdeck build.
+This amazing repository contains files and programs to help you build your very own cyberdeck.
-Its about as budget friendly I could get, while pushing as much processing power I could squeeze out of a Pi.
+Using these scripts, you can easily build a budget-friendly cyberdeck that packs a serious punch in terms of processing power (for its size).
-Utilising Pi's keyboard computer combo and Adafruit / DFrobot screens and drivers, aswell as the muchloved Kali toolset and aircrack software, I created this nifty little network auditing and packet sniffing cyberdeck.
+With the power of the Raspberry Pi's keyboard computer combo, a DFrobot screen and driver, along with the much-loved Kali toolset and Aircrack software, you can create a nifty little network auditing and packet sniffing cyberdeck that will blow your mind!

+Gone are the days of struggling to find the right tools for your network security testing needs.
+With the CYBERDECK MK1.0, you have everything you need to perform advanced network analysis and attacks.
+So what are you waiting for?
+Build your very own cyberdeck today and take your network security game to the next level!

 May your Phase 1 recon and OSINT needs be considered done.
 With the CYBERDECK MK1.0

 T&Cs apply, check you local laws, im not responsible, Dont use it for bad, yadda yadda, insert legal documents here:

 I showed one of my friends after a couple beers and he said it looks like a yugioh card deck, see below: